Blue House Farm

 About

-San Diego native and first-generation farmer Ryan Casey became interested in farming while taking agriculture courses in college.
+San Diego native and first-generation farmer Ryan Casey became interested in farming in college.
 After completing an internship with the Center for Agroecology and Sustainable Food Systems at UC Santa Cruz and working on several farms, he decided to launch his own organic operation.
 In 2005, the Peninsula Open Space Trust (POST) awarded Blue House Farm a lease on land in Pescadero.
-The farm has since grown, working with POST to restore and steward a historic 74-acre ranch in San Gregorio, where Casey also provides housing for most of his year-round farmworkers.
-Operation in two different microclimates allows Blue House Farm to be widely biodiverse year-round.
-Cool-weather crops thrive in the foggy weather on the San Gregorio property, while heat-loving crops thrive in the Pescadero ranch’s sunny climate.
+The farm has since grown, working with POST to restore and steward a historic 74-acre ranch in San Gregorio, where Casey also provides housing for most of his year-round farmworkers and their families.
+Operation in two different microclimates allows Blue House Farm to be biodiverse year-round.
+Cool-weather crops thrive like brassicas and lettuces thrive in the foggy weather on the San Gregorio property, while heat-loving crops like tomatoes and sweet potatoes love the Pescadero ranch’s sunny climate.

 Certification